 The project began with a single researcher undertaking the initial conceptualization; however, the inductive tradition that resists fixing detailed research goals too early in the research process allowed the topics to be elements rather than the foundational focus of the study.
 The ethnographic object evolved while fieldwork unfolded and the project incorporated more team members.
-When attempting to define the ethnographic object, almost all of the conversations among team members took place via email, video chats and through the sharing of documents on a cloud service, although the principal investigator (PI) and researcher 1 (R1) did meet face-to-face once at the beginning of the project.
+When attempting to define the ethnographic object, almost all of the conversations among team members took place via email, video chats and through the sharing of documents on a cloud service, although the principal investigator -Roser Beneito-Montagut (RBM)- and Arantza Begueria -as researcher- (AB) did meet face-to-face once at the beginning of the project.
 This section describes the process of defining the ethnographic object while the team was being assembled.

-In 2012, the PI won a competitive grant to conduct research on the topic in Catalonia, Spain; a location in which the PI held an academic position.
+In 2012, RBM won a competitive grant to conduct research on the topic in Catalonia, Spain; a location in which she held an academic position.
 When initially defining the project, the focus was predominantly on social media and relationships in later life; however, stipulations outlined by the grant called for projects in the field of social inclusion.
 Thus, the topic of social isolation was added to the focus of the study to increase the chances of getting funding.
 This decision was further consolidated by the impact and knowledge transfer agenda underpinning the grant call.
-The project started with a team of two researchers (PI and R1) and later expanded to a team of three (R2 joined the team ten months after the fieldwork commenced).
-As is usually the case in funded research projects, both researchers (R1 and R2) were recruited for the project under precarious fix-term contracts, and the team initially followed a hierarchical structure (Platt, 1976).
-The structure of academia as it currently stands meant that PI had teaching and management commitments, as well as a job change at the beginning of the project (from Catalonia to the UK, for a fixed-term position at a University), making it essentially impossible for the PI to spend much time in the offline field.

-Throughout all this, R1 and R2 remained in Catalonia.
+The project started with a team of two researchers (RBM and AB) and later expanded to a team of three.
+Nizaiá Cassián (NC) joined the team ten months after the fieldwork commenced.
+As is usually the case in funded research projects, both researchers (AB and NC) were recruited for the project under precarious fix-term contracts, and the team initially followed a hierarchical structure (Platt, 1976).
+The structure of academia as it currently stands meant that RBM had teaching and management commitments, as well as a job change at the beginning of the project (from Catalonia to the UK, for a fixed-term position at a University), making it essentially impossible for her to spend much time in the offline field.
+Throughout all this, AB and NC remained in Catalonia.